nominal-io/nominal-streaming/README.md

 fn main() {
-    // Standard scaffolding for multi-threaded app
-    tokio::runtime::Builder::new_multi_thread()
+    // The NominalCoreConsumer requires a tokio runtime tokio::runtime::Builder::new_multi_thread()
         .enable_all()
         .worker_threads(4)